sriramster/openslate/docs/deployment.md

 docker compose down && docker compose up -d
 ```

 Caddy automatically contacts Let's Encrypt, proves you own the domain, and provisions a TLS certificate.
-No manual cert setup, no renewal cron jobs — Caddy handles everything.
+No manual cert setup, no renewal cron jobs.
+Caddy handles everything.

 Your app is now at `https://notes.yourdomain.com`.